real-jame/realjame-old/src/blog/_posts/2022-10-24-introducing-spooking-out.md

 **12/4/22 edit: the server went down after Halloween.
 It was a ton of fun playing with everyone!
 Thank you so much for your feedback and appreciation for what we made : ]**

-Speaking of which, we want to make more projects in the future, so we have a team name!
-"Tobic Bay"!
-And it won't just be Roblox games ;)

-# How to Play
+## How to Play

-_Spooking Out!_ is a round based co-op game about catching ghosts.
+*Spooking Out!* is a round based co-op game about catching ghosts.
 When the round starts, explore the map to find ghosts and use the Skullshot tool to sling skulls at ghosts.

 After you deplete the ghost's health, switch to the Grab tool and click on it.
 You'll pick it up, now walk to the big hole and click again to throw it in!
 You can hold down the letting-go click to charge up your shot and throw it a farther distance.